 Posing men is not necessarily the harder of the sexes to direct.
 If you’re taking portraits of a guy for the first time, then we’ve got some really helpful tips to get him (and you) relaxed and looking fantastic.

-Posing men takes the same level of consideration when shooting women.
-Look online, places such as Pinterest have hoards of boards and pins for creative and flattering poses for men.
+Photographing guys takes the same level of consideration when shooting women.
+Look online, places such as Pinterest have boards and pins for creative and flattering poses for men.

-Make yourself a board or take lots of screenshots to check out during your shoot.
+Make yourself a board or take lots of screenshots to build up a little reference library to check out during your shoot.
 If the aim is to make your subject look comfortable then think about what relaxes you.
 Chairs, beds and walls are really good fixtures to sit down on or lean against – relaxing the shape of the body and in-turn relaxing their expressions.